-The Company declared and paid cash dividends of \$1.1400 per Class I and Class II Share during 2016 (2015 - \$0.9900).
+The Company declared and paid cash dividends of \$1.3100 per Class I and Class II Share during 2017 (2016 - \$1.1400).
 The Company's policy is to pay dividends quarterly on its Class I and Class II Shares.
-Increases in the quarterly dividend are addressed by the Board in the first quarter of each year.
-The payment of any dividend is at the discretion of the Board and depends on the financial condition of the Company and other factors.
+The payment and amount of any quarterly dividend is at the discretion of the Board and depends on the financial condition of the Company and other factors.

-On January 12, 2017, the Company declared a first quarter dividend of \$0.3275 per Class I and Class II Share.
+On January 11, 2018, the Company declared a first quarter dividend of \$0.3766 per Class I and Class II Share.